A European FEderated Network of Information eXchange in Logistics

 Eleven Pilot Sites (PSs) have been established within FENIX, each of them developing so-called Use Cases (UC) in which the use of existing and further developed or newly employed federated networks will be demonstrated.

-ESC is active within one of these Pilot Sites, namely the Dutch Pilot Site or ‘SMIP’.
+ESC was active within one of these Pilot Sites, namely the Dutch Pilot Site or ‘SMIP’.
 ‘SMIP’ stands for 'Smart door-to-door multimodal T&L services across Ten-T corridors'.

-The following three Use Cases are developed and agreed in SMIP:
+The following three Use Cases were developed and agreed in SMIP: